HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_dx_iq.md

 4. **Credentials and Secrets**

     - LITELLM API key for LLM integration (if using LiteLLM)
-    - Database credentials (for external or RTC-managed database)
+    - Database credentials (for external or Runtime Controller (RTC)-managed database)

 5. **Related Documentation**